braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/action_buttons.md

 {% endtab %}
 {% endtabs %}

-Once you register categories in your application, you can use the Braze dashboard to send notification categories to your users.
-You can define your custom notification category in the push notification campaign dashboard under `iOS NotificationCategory` by selecting `Enter pre-registered custom iOS Category`.
+Once you register categories in your application, use the Braze dashboard to send notifications of that type to your users.
+Define your custom notification category in **Compose** step of the push composer.

+1. Make sure **Action Buttons** are turned on.
+2. For **iOS Notification Category**, select **Enter pre-registered custom iOS Category**.
+3. Enter the category you previously defined (for example `LIKE_CATEGORY`).

 ![The push notification campaign dashboard with the setup for custom categories.][18]